Oysters on a plate of ice Oysters on a plate of ice

 Mum's home cooking

 Try regional home cooking from Italy at La Mia Mamma.
-At this innovative restaurant, real Italian mammas take over the kitchen and cook up beloved dishes from home.
+At this innovative Notting Hill restaurant, real Italian mammas take over the kitchen and cook up beloved dishes from home.
 There's a regular à la carte menu as well as a selection of special dishes that change with every new chef.
 The venue is relaxed, lively and comfortable.

 Dorian